CURRENT MOON

 Should We Use Local Sightings Or Jerusalem?

 Sometimes east-coast Americans can't see the crescent till ONE DAY AFTER west-coast Americans.
 Sometimes Jerusalem can't see the crescent till ONE DAY AFTER America.
-In fact, a city such as Indianapolis, one third of the distance around the earth from Jerusalem, would see the crescent A DAY AHEAD of Jerusalem ONE THIRD OF THE TIME (-- Voy Wilks' letter).
+In fact, a city such as Indianapolis, one third of the distance around the earth from Jerusalem, would see the crescent A DAY AHEAD of Jerusalem ONE THIRD OF THE TIME .
 A place such as Hawaii would see the crescent A DAY AHEAD of Jerusalem about HALF OF THE TIME because it is about half the distance around the earth from Jerusalem.
 Therefore, those who ignore local sightings in favor of using Jerusalem as the standard will find that they celebrate festivals ONE DAY LATER OR EARLIER than other Christians occasionally.

 Yes, it is true that "the law shall go forth from Jerusalem" (1 Chr.23:25; 2 Chr.33.4; Deut.11:12; Isa.2:3) and Jerusalem is the biblical precedent where crescents were first observed after entering the Promised Land.
 But if we revert to calculation, we are not actually using the moon.
 We are ignoring the first faint crescent in our local areas.
 But when God said, "Let there be lights in the firmament (expanse) of the heaven ... for seasons (Heb. "moed" means "feasts"), he was not talking to the residents of Jerusalem.
 God "appointed the moon for seasons" (Heb. "mowadah" means "feasts") (Ps.104:19) and made it visible ALL AROUND THE EARTH.
 When God made the original statement to Moses that "This month shall be unto you the beginning of months" (Ex.12:2), Moses was in Egypt, not Jerusalem (Ex.12:1).
+Jerusalem is irrelevant.
+It is the "LIGHTS in the firmament" LOCALLY that matter.

 We don't observe the weekly sabbath beginning when residents of Jerusalem see the sun go down.
 Instead, we keep the Sabbath by LOCAL sighting when the sun sets in our area.
 New moons, to be consistent, should operate on the same LOCAL-VISIBILITY principle.